MicrosoftDocs/visualstudio-docs/docs/python/python-environments.md

 > [!Note]
 > Python's package management support is currently under development by the core Python development team.
 The displayed entries may not always be accurate, and installation and uninstallation may not be reliable or available.
 PTVS uses the pip package manager if available, and will download and install it when required.PTVS can also use the easy_install package manager.
 Packages installed using pip or easy_install from the command line are also displayed in PTVS.

+> [!Tip]
-One common situation where pip will fail to install a package is when the package includes source code for native components (`*.pyd` files).
-Without the required version of Visual Studio installed (typically VS 2008 for Python versions earlier than 3.3), pip will not be able to compile these components.
+> A common situation where pip will fail to install a package is when the package includes source code for native components in `*.pyd` files.
+Without the required version of Visual Studio installed, pip will not be able to compile these components.
 The error message displayed in this situation is `error: Unable to find vcvarsall.bat.` `easy_install` is often able to download pre-compiled binaries, and you can download a suitable compiler for older versions of Python from [http://aka.ms/VCPython27](http://aka.ms/VCPython27).
+For more details, see [How to deal with the pain of "unable to find vcvarsallbat"](https://blogs.msdn.microsoft.com/pythonengineering/2016/04/11/unable-to-find-vcvarsall-bat/) on the PTVS team blog.

 ## Virtual Environments